After a Year on Sabbatical, I’m Blogging Again…but not the same Blog

-From what I can see, your struggles include…
+From what I can see, when it comes to this blog, your struggles include…

 - a false humility.
 You think that if you don’t talk about yourself, you’ll be perceived as humble, less self-absorbed.
 See the deceptive subtlety of your ego?
 Even though St. Paul often wrote about himself, you’re no St. Paul.
-Yet, you can best share your journey with others in this blog as the framework for my knowledge of God.
-I once thought I could know God by reading books (and even the Bible) only to come to realize, as good and helpful as these resources might be, they were limited by my intellectual ability to understand.
+Yet, you can best share your journey with others in this blog as the framework for your experience of God.
+You once thought you could know God by reading books (and even the Bible) only to come to realize, as good and helpful as these resources might be, they were limited by your intellectual ability to understand.
 “Knowing” goes much deeper than comprehending thoughts and ideas.
 Maybe if you share your journey, you will understand it more fully and perhaps know God more fully.
 We can only hope.